Modeling Empathic Similarity in Personal Narratives: Modeling Empathic Similarity

 \subsection{Models}

-We propose fine-tuning LLMs to learn embeddings that capture empathic similarity using cosine distance, for efficient retrieval at test time.
-In contrast, a popular approach is to use few-shot prompting of very large language models (e.g.,GPT-3 and ChatGPT), which have shown impressive performance across a variety of tasks \cite{brown_language_2020}.
-However, in a real deployment setting, retrieval through prompting every possible pair of stories is expensive and inefficient, and thus we use finetuning to obtain story embeddings.
+We propose finetuning LLMs to learn embeddings that capture empathic similarity using cosine distance, for efficient retrieval at test time.
+In contrast, a popular approach is to use few-shot prompting of very large language models (e.g., GPT-3 and ChatGPT), which have shown impressive performance across a variety of tasks \cite{brown_language_2020}.
+However, in a real deployment setting, retrieval through prompting every possible pair of stories is expensive and inefficient.

-\paragraph{Baseline Models.} We compare performance to fine-tuning with SBERT (multi-qa-mpnet-base-dot-v1) \cite{reimers_sentence-bert_2019,brown_language_2020} and BART model (bart-base) \cite{lewis_bart_2019}.
+\textbf{Baseline Models.} We compare performance to finetuning with SBERT (multi-qa-mpnet-base-dot-v1) \cite{reimers_sentence-bert_2019,brown_language_2020} and BART model (bart-base) \cite{lewis_bart_2019}.
 As a few-shot baseline, we evaluate GPT-3 (text-davinci-003) and ChatGPT's (gpt-3.5-turbo) ability to distinguish empathically similar stories by using a $k$-shot prompting setup as done in \citet{sap_neural_2022, brown_language_2020}.
 For the query story pair, we ask for an empathic similarity score from 1-4.
 We compare across $k=0$ examples and $k=5$ examples from the training set.
-We also evaluate GPT-3 and ChatGPT's ability to generate human-like empathy reasons, main event, emotion description, and moral summaries for each story.
+We also evaluate these models' ability to generate human-like main event, emotion description, and moral summaries for each story.
 Again, we use a $k$-shot prompting setup, comparing across $k=0$ and $k=10$ examples.
-See Appendix \ref{example_prompts} for specific prompts used.
-Training details are provided in Appendix \ref{training_details}.
+See Appendix \ref{example_prompts} and Appendix \ref{training_details} for prompts used and finetuning details.

-\paragraph{Empathy Similarity Prediction.} We propose a bi-encoder architecture fine-tuned with mean-squared error (MSE) loss of the cosine-similarity between story pairs, as compared to the empathic similarity gold labels.
+\textbf{Empathy Similarity Prediction.} We propose a bi-encoder architecture finetuned with mean-squared error (MSE) loss of the cosine-similarity between story pairs, as compared to the empathic similarity gold labels.
 For each of the encoders, we use a shared pretrained transformer-based model and further finetune on the 1,500 annotated story pairs in our training set.
-We obtain the final story embedding using mean pooling of the encoder last hidden state.
+We obtain the final embedding using mean pooling of the encoder last hidden state.